FD&C Yellow No. 6

 CI No. 15985

-Sunset yellow provides an orange color when used in foods, drugs and cosmetics.
-Sunset yellow is used to color many different types of foods including cereals, snack foods, baked goods, gelatins, beverages, dessert powders, crackers, and sauces.
+Sunset yellow can be used to provide an orange color to foods, drugs and cosmetics, including dietary supplements, Sunset yellow is used to color many different types of foods including cereals, snack foods, baked goods, gelatins, beverages, dessert powders, crackers, and sauces.

-Sunset yellow FCF is added to foods and beverages at concentrations up to a maximum permitted level (MPL) as established by the Codex Alimentarius Commission and published in the General Standard of Food Additives (GSFA).
-For a full list of GSFA food categories and max levels for of Sunset yellow (INS No. 110), click here.
+Sunset yellow FCF (INS No. 110) is added to foods and beverages at concentrations up to a maximum permitted level (MPL) as adopted by the Codex Alimentarius Commission.
+There are more than 60 food categories for which MPLs for sunset yellow have been adopted in the General Standard of Food Additives.

 EFSA ANS Panel (2014) Reconsideration of the Temporary ADI and Refined Exposure Assessment for Sunset Yellow FCF (E 110).
 EFSA Journal, 12(7), 3765 [39 pp].
 Available online